jundduck/jundduck.github.io/_pages/about.md

 I am a Undergraduate student at [Yonsei University](https://www.yonsei.ac.kr/sc/index.do), South Korea.

-My research interests are autonomous driving and robotics, with particular focus on world models.
+My research interests are Reinforcement Learning, World Model, Navigation.
 I aim to study how neural world models can improve navigation and decision making in complex, real world environments.
+I am deeply fascinated by robotics and autonomous driving technologies, particularly the control and decision making of intelligent robots.
+I believe that legged robots such as quadrupeds and humanoids hold immense potential for performing a wide range of real-world tasks with adaptability and efficiency.
+I aspire to advance research in developing autonomous systems that can understand, learn, and act safely in complex real-world environments.

 Also, I like the tension and thrill that come with competitions.